 At the center of our vision there exists a spot where the seeing cells are most dense and the tissue is designed to remove any obstructions.
 This spot is called the MACULA.

 MACULAR DEGENERATION is a degenerative eye disease that affects that center spot, or macula in the eye.

 We measure our eyes’ natural defense against damage to this area by measuring the density of rich antioxidants that are also light filtering pigments known as MACULAR PIGMENTS using the MACULAR PIGMENT OPTICAL DENSITY.

 At an MVP: Maximum Vision Protection your eye doctor will compare 4 key measurements known to be risk factors for developing vision loss caused by Macular Degeneration.

-- Contrast Sensitivity is a measure of how easily the sensors in your eyes identify differences in shades of grey.
-Dense macular pigment also yields better contrast sensitivity identifying differences down to 1% contrast.
+2) Contrast Sensitivity is a measure of how easily the sensors in your eyes identify difference in shades of grey.
+Dense macular pigment also yields better contrast sensitivity identifying difference down to 1% contrast.

-- Ocular Nutrition Consultation both for what vitamins you currently take and what vitamins you might add to enhance your intake, digestive absorption, and ocular density of the protective pigments we get through our diet.
-This may include food choice, preparation, and frequency of consumption; nutraceuticals that specifically fit into your lifestyle can also increase the protection factor within your eyes.
+4) Ocular Nutrition Consultation both for what vitamins you currently take and what vitamins you might add to enhance your intake, digestive absorption, and ocular density of the protective pigments we get thought our diet.
+This may include food choice, preparation, and frequency of consumption; neutraceutcials that specifically fit into your lifestyle can also increase the protection factor within your eyes.

 This service takes just 30 minutes and is subject to the 4EP Benefit granting $40 Instant Savings 4 Established Patients!